boldsystems-central/BOLDconnectR/README.md

 (<https://github.com/boldsystems-central/BOLDconnectR_examples/blob/main/BOLDconnectR_1.0.0.pdf>)

 **BOLDconnectR** requires **R** version **4.0** or above to function properly.
-The versions of dependent packages have also been set to work with **R \>= 4.0**.
+The versions of the dependent packages, therefore, have also been set to work with **R \>= 4.0**.
 In addition, there are a few suggested packages that are not mandatory for BOLDconnectR to download and install properly, but, are essential for a couple of functions to